 Reading this book made me change my prospective on how many vegetables you can really give your baby from the very beginning.
 I am not sure why my view was so limited on this.
 It makes sense that if you want your child to learn to love all of their vegetables, you have to start them all from the very beginning.
 Plus all vegetables are filled with tons of nutrients that your baby needs in order to grow.
 Why limit their vegetable intake to only peas and carrots.
 Let’s widen our horizons on the selection of vegetables we get at the market and make into purees.
 Let’s widen our view on what vegetables we want our kiddos to love.
 Let’s do it together.

 So I started with a simple puree of zucchini with a little potato.
 I left the skin on the zucchini because that is where most of the nutrients are found and steamed them both for less then 20 minutes and what I made was a simple, mild puree that was silky and smooth and beyond satisfying to not only my babes pallet but also to mine.
 You could add a little cream or olive oil and serve this warmed as a starter soup for your entire family.
 Yes, it was that good.

-2. Add in the zucchini on top of the potatoes, cover and cook for another 7 minutes or until potatoes and zucchini are tender.
+- Add in the zucchini on top of the potatoes, cover and cook for another 7 minutes or until potatoes and zucchini are tender.
+Do not over cook the potatoes.
 Reserve steamer water.
 Let cool slightly.